azemetre/dotfiles/README.md

 Where `path/to/Alacritty.app` is the current location of Alacritty, for me this is `/Applications/Alacritty.app`.

-After quaratining Alacritty you should be permitted to use the tools you want in order to do your job as best fit.
+After quarantining Alacritty you should be permitted to use the tools you want in order to do your job as best fit.

 ## Questions